telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/excelml-export/excelml-basics.md

 ## Print option

 ExcelML export format provide two print options which allow you to modify the printed output.
 The first option is **FitHeight**	which specifies the maximum count of the pages in which the content is distributed to.
-Meaningful when FitToPage is *true*.The second one is **PaperSize** which specifies the paper size in a value from the PaperKind enumeration.
+Meaningful when FitToPage is *true*.
+The second one is **PaperSize** which specifies the paper size in a value from the PaperKind enumeration.

 The following code snippet demonstrates how to use them.